onespec/my-fullstack-template/README.md

 # Full-Stack Template

-A modern full-stack web application template with React, TypeScript, Node.js, and Express.
+A modern full-stack web application template with React, TypeScript, Node.js, and Express. **This template now includes a fully functional and debugged authentication UI and backend boilerplate, making it a great starting point for apps that need a login system.**

 ## Tech Stack